CS-Edwards/emerald-coin-exchange-project/instructions.md

 In this portfolio project, you will build a simple page that incorporates data from APIs.

 This mockup is an example of a landing page for a cryptocurrency exchange.
-Cryptocurrency price date is fed to the landing page using the CoinGecko open API.
+Cryptocurrency price data is fed to the landing page using the CoinGecko open API.

 Successful completion of the project implements API endpoints into a responsive webpage.